Singh-Prakash07/Notes/start with JavaScript/06 function.md

 + It does not work in expression fn or arrow function, since JS run all simple function first, then other stuff.
 ## Accepting Infinite Arguments
 ### 'arguments' keyword
++ Every function except arrow have build in arguments keyword which contains all the parameters passed to this function, it does matter we have used variable to catch parameter, arguments object also catch all the parameters.
 ```
 function add(){ // we do not write 'arguments' keyword as argument of function.
   console.log(arguments); // [3, 4, 5, 'er', [1, 2, 3]]